Maismaus/widgets-resources/packages/tools/pluggable-widgets-tools/README.md

 ## How to use

-In your `package.json` scripts, use the following command with the desired task: `pluggable-widgets-tools task`
+In your `package.json` scripts, use the following command with the desired task: `pluggable-widgets-tools task`.
+If you generated a project using the Pluggable Widgets Generator you can use `npm run dev` to start watching the sourcefiles.

+### Building the widget

+Running the package builds the folders `src` content into an .mpk file.
+The .mpk file is placed in /dist/<version> and the compiled sourcefiles are placed in /dist/tmp/.
+If a test project is defined in your package.json, the pluggable widget tools automatically builds and deploys into the projects widget folder.
+Run the Mendix testproject and pluggable widget tools together to have a complete development pipeline.
+The widget ID is defined in package.json and is constructed as follows: packagePath.name.widgetName.

 ### Available tasks